-Competition for work is fierce, especially during a tough economy.
+Competition for work is fierce.
+Every job you apply to can have hundreds even thousands of other applicants.
 If you don’t stand out from all the other job applicants, you won’t get hired.
-The best way to stand out to get a job, is to tailor your resume or application to the specific job.
+The best way to stand out to get a job, is to tailor your work-at-home resume or application to the specific job.
 Don’t just submit a list of your skills and experience.
 Submit a resume that fits your skills and experience to the duties the employer wants.

 3. You didn’t follow directions.

-This is a no-brainer, and yet a common complaint among businesses that need to hire help.
-Usually, people don’t follow directions to try and stand out from the crowd (number 2), but not following the instructions in the job post tells a potential employer that you don’t follow directions.
-Who wants to pay for that?
+This is a no-brainer, and yet a common complaint among companies that need to hire help is that applicants don’t follow the directions when submitting their resume.
+Usually, people don’t follow directions as away to stand out from the crowd (number 2), but not following the instructions in the job post tells a potential employer that you don’t follow directions.
+Who wants to hire someone that can’t follow directions?
 Follow the directions and stand out by being the perfect hire for the job.